shkutkov/SMGenerator/README.md

 | EXTCoroutine | 0.646062 | 0.581865 | 0.244638 |
 | Without generator| 0.639307 | 0.562586 | 0.214950 |

-As you can see in this example there is almostly no difference between SMGenerator and other implementation.
+As you can see in this example there is almost no difference between SMGenerator and other implementation.

 Let's look at the last example with heave calculations.